 Today, Helen continues to take advantage of an imaginative mindset that creates opportunities out of obstacles.
 A concept she fostered in her children, one of whom has special needs.
 As Helen explored career opportunities, she connected her personal experiences (parenting a child with special needs) with her beliefs, professional skills, and aspirations.

 Helen received her M.A. in counseling and began her career as a psychotherapist to help people find answers for their life problems.
-Her work eventually evolved into a coaching practice, WithinU Life Coaching, focusing on helping individuals with special needs reveal their innate ability to solve difficult situations.
-Inspiration and fun, is Helen’s motivation and her life’s fuel.
+Her work eventually evolved into practice, focusing on helping individuals with special needs.

 Helen has authored articles for Family Works and Washington Family Magazine and written multiple self-help articles published by ezine.com where she is viewed as an expert in her field.